wich229/js-adagrams/README.md

 ### Wave 3
 We want a function that returns the score of a given word as defined by the Adagrams game.

-Name this function `scoreWord` in `src/adagrams.js`.
+Make a function named `scoreWord` in the `Adagrams` object in `src/adagrams.js`.
 This method should have the following properties:

 - Has one parameter: `word`, which is a string of characters
 - Returns an integer representing the number of points